yash0530/system_design_learning/README.md

 ## CAP Theorem
 - CAP is saying: in the presence of a network partition, you must sacrifice either strict consistency or full availability; you cannot keep both at the same time in a general distributed store.​
-- CAP theorem states that it is impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees.
+- CAP theorem states that when a network partition occurs, a distributed system must choose between Consistency and Availability (partitions are inevitable, so you're really choosing CP or AP).
 - Consistency: All nodes see the same data at the same time.
     - Consistency is achieved by updating several nodes before allowing further reads.
 - Availability: All nodes respond to reads and writes.